HR0580 – Code of Conduct

 - Soliciting, collecting money, or circulating petitions on university property at any time without permission of the chief business officer or designee.

-- Possession of firearms, explosives, or other dangerous materials on university property or during university activities, unless the employee is authorized either by university policy or law to carry firearms, explosives, and other dangerous materials and it is also necessary to do so in the course of employment (police officers, R.O.T.C. personnel, etc.).
+- Possessing explosives or other dangerous materials on university property or during university activities, unless the employee is authorized either by university policy or law to carry such materials and it is also necessary to do so in the course of employment (police officers, R.O.T.C. personnel, etc.).

 - The unlawful manufacture, distribution, dispensation, possession, or use of alcohol, illegal drugs, intoxicants, or controlled substances; abuse of prescription drugs while on duty; use of alcohol in a university vehicle on or off university property; possession or use of alcohol while on duty (except at university-sponsored events and other events an employee is expected to attend as part of his or her duties); or reporting to work under the influence of illegal drugs or alcohol or while unlawfully using controlled substances.